Add social media icons to email signatures

 Now all you need to do is add a hyperlink to your social media profile.

-Using a WYSIWYG HTML editor is very easy.
+Using the WYSIWYG editor in Outlook is very easy.
 Select your image by click on it, click the Add a hyperlink button in the top menu and enter the URL that leads to the relevant social media page.
 The hyperlink should be the profile’s full URL e.g. https://www.google.com/+exclaimer, https://www.facebook.com/exclaimer or https://www.twitter.com/exclaimer.

 If you are working with raw HTML, locate the image code as above, then insert the HTML tags.
 The code should then look similar to the example shown below: